WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Data Analysis

+We evaluate if there is a significant difference in answering the question of a given trial correctly or incorrectly for 7 eye movement measures.
+These measures are (1) number of fixations on target AOI, (2) number of fixations (total fixation points during the trial), (3) target fixation ratio (the ratio of (1)/(2)), (4) TRT on paragraph AOI, (5) TRT on target AOI, (6) target TRT ratio (the ratio of (5)/(4)), and (7) total trial time (the full time spent on a trial screen).
+We perform independent t-tests for both reading tasks (NR and IS), by grouping participants by whether they responded correctly or incorrectly to the question of a given trial.
+For each of the t-tests, we group participants by the task performed (NR, IS), and test if these seven eye movement measures are significantly different between trials that get a correct answer versus trials that receive an incorrect answer to the question asked after reading the text.

+The results are shown in Table \ref{tab:t-tests} for all languages.
+We present results for two settings, all trials and trials filtered from participants with $>20\%$ calibration accuracy.
+For all trials, we find a significant difference for NR only in total trial time (7).
+The results are stronger for IS, where all measures except (3) and (6) are significant.
+Given the nature of the tasks -- the NR task does not guide participants in any way -- these results match our expectations.

-Interestingly, in our dataset, it does appear that total trial time is a significant effect on both tasks.
-Looking at the total trial time means of the two groups in NR, the group that has correct answers takes longer to respond (incorrect answer: $\mu_1=34425ms$ vs correct answer: $\mu_2=40350ms$, while in IS the reverse is true (Wrong Group: $\mu_1=29094 ms$ vs Correct Group: $\mu_2=22964ms$), shorter total trial time times affects the correctness of the answers.
-This lines up with our hypothesis, as in the NR task, participants need to read attentively as they are not aware which question is asked, while in the IS task participants are incentivized to find only the relevant information.
+Additionally, only total trial time (7) has a significant effect on both tasks, when no filter is applied.
+Looking at the total trial time means of the two groups in NR, the group that has correct answers takes longer to respond (incorrect answer: $\mu_1=37.6 s$ vs correct answer: $\mu_2=40.9 s$, while in IS the reverse is true (Wrong Group: $\mu_1=28.9 s$ vs Correct Group: $\mu_2=23.2 s$), shorter total trial time times affects the correctness of the answers.
+This lines up with our hypothesis, as in the NR task, participants need to read attentively as they are not aware which question will be asked, while in the IS task participants are incentivized to find only the relevant information.

+Analogous to the results in Section \ref{sec:meco-comparison}, applying the 20\% calibration accuracy filter does not make the differences more apparent.
+On the contrary, for NR no feature yields a significant difference, while for IS the results remain unchanged.
+Note, however, that the sample size after filtering is reduced.
+Again this hints towards the fact that merely filtering by calibration accuracy does not automatically improve data quality and that noise in the data is also hidden in other data quality aspects such as the sampling rate of the camera.
+Nevertheless, the results presented in Table \ref{tab:t-tests} show that for information-seeking reading, fixation on target AOI, number of fixations, TRT on paragraph AOI and target AOI, and total trial time are significant predictors of whether a reader will answer the question correctly or not.

+In Appendix \ref{app:ttests}, we present additional results for each language individually, where the results show similar patterns.